TITLE Associate Vice President for Administrative Services

 20. Remains competent and current by reading professional journals and literature, developing professional contacts with colleagues, attending professional development courses/conferences, and attending training and/or courses as appropriate.

-The Associate Vice President for Administrative and Information Services reports directly to the Vice President for Administrative and Information Services.
-The Associate Vice President for Administrative and Information Services supervises the Directors of Environmental Management, Facilities Management, and Safety and Transportation and the Director of Support Services.
+The Associate Vice President for Administrative Services reports directly to the Vice President for Administrative Services.
+The Associate Vice President for Administrative Services supervises the Directors of Environmental Management, Facilities Management, and Safety and Transportation and the Director of Support Services.

 OFFICE OF HUMAN RESOURCES